 This extraordinary gift, one of the largest received by QBI to date, will help clinicians and researchers work side-by-side with patients on evolving treatment options and cures.

 The Brazils also joined the community of donors and government partners who have supported a potential treatment for dementia developed at QBI through its pre-clinical phases.

 The potential treatment, which uses ultrasound technology, has restored memory and reversed the symptoms of Alzheimer’s disease in animals – it is thanks to the generosity of donors like the Brazils that human safety trials for this new treatment will start in late 2019.

-To find out how you can support a cause that motivates you, visit giving.uq.edu.au.
+Visit the UQ Giving Day website to find out how you can support a cause that motivates you.